How do I delete my Facebook account?

 Here are step-by-step instruction on how you can easily deactivate your account.
 Remember the difference between deactivation and deletion: deactivation is temporary so that you can reactivate your account if you wish to return to Facebook.

 1. Log into your account and on the top right side select the padlock symbol (then “see more settings”) or the down arrow account symbol (and then “settings”).
 Either of these actions will lead you to the Security Settings page.
 When this screen pops up, click Security in the left-hand column.

-2. At the bottom, you will see an option to Deactivate your account; it will bring you to something similar to this page:
+2. At the bottom, you will see an option to Deactivate your account

 Even after your account is “deactivated”, you can still be tagged in photos, invited to events, etc. Once again, you are still an active part of the social networking site, it’s just that you don’t get to use any of the tools available to active accounts (though Facebook continues to use your information).
 For a little additional privacy, be sure to “opt out” of emails at the bottom of the page if you don’t want to receive any communications.

 3. The site will ask you to confirm your password as well as a “captcha” security word to confirm that you are a living, breathing defector and not a computer.

 Remember, you can reactivate at any time by logging in with your email and password, although you must have access to your current login email address.

 4. Following all of these steps, Facebook will send you an email confirmation entitled “You have deactivated your Facebook account”.
 Of course, the email gives you a way to reactivate your account – Facebook really wants you to stick around, as your information is what supports their bottom line.